 The world lives as though there is no hell.
-But hell is a real place.
-The final verse of the chapter plainly states, "Whoever rejects the Son will not see life, for God's wrath remains on him."
+But hell is a real place, and the final verse of this chapter declares the sobering reality, "Whoever rejects the Son will not see life, for God's wrath remains on him."